DevExpress/devextreme-angular/docs/setup-3rd-party-dependencies.md

 }
 ```

-The correct import of our Globalize integration, our localization messages, GLDR data and Globalize itself is illustrated in the [demo](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Localization/UsingGlobalize/Angular).
+The correct import of our Globalize integration, our localization messages, CLDR data and Globalize itself is illustrated in the [demo](https://js.devexpress.com/Demos/WidgetsGallery/Demo/Localization/UsingGlobalize/Angular).
 For Angular CLI, you also need to provide ambient declarations for them.
 To do this, add the `typings.d.ts` file with the following content to the `src` folder.

 ```js
 declare module 'globalize' {